-A notice of a Critical Illness claim must be submitted to the Claims Administrator (MBC) by mail, fax or scan to the address indicated on the Claim for Critical Illness Benefit Form to the Insurer no later than 30 days after the date of diagnosis, and the claim must be submitted no later than 90 days after the date of diagnosis.
-In exceptional circumstances, claims submitted later than 90 days after the date of diagnosis may be assessed by the Insurer, but not later than 12 months after the date of diagnosis.
+A notice that a Critical Illness claim will be submitted must be provided to the Claims Administrator (MBC) by mail, fax or scan to the address indicated on the Claim for Critical Illness Benefit Form no later than 30 days after the date of diagnosis.
+Additionally, the complete claim must be submitted no later than 90 days after the date of diagnosis.

+In exceptional circumstances, claims submitted later than 90 days after the date of diagnosis may be assessed by the Insurer, provided they are received within 12 months from the date of diagnosis.